KrauseFx/notes-exporter/README.md

-# Early WIP, not ready to be used yet

 # Apple Notes Exporter

 GDPR defines the `Right to data portability`, but for some reason this hasn't fully reached iCloud.com yet.